 Post-Graduate /APRN Certificate Program

 An Adult-Gerontology Primary Care Nurse Practitioner post-graduate/ APRN certificate program is available for advanced practice nurses who have earned a master’s or doctoral degree in nursing.
 Students seeking this certification will complete the Adult-Gerontology Primary Care Nurse Practitioner curriculum.
 A review of official transcripts for a gap analysis will determine a student’s course of study.
 In addition to the admissions requirements listed above, an Advanced Practice Registered Nurse (APRN) license and national board certification are required, as appropriate.
 The next enrollment period is Spring 2020.
-This application is not yet open, however please fill out our inquiry form for details and notifications.

 Course of Study